 Metabolic acidosis is primary reduction in HCO3−, typically with compensatory reduction in Pco2; pH may be markedly low or slightly subnormal.
 Metabolic acidoses are categorized as high or normal anion gap based on the presence or absence of unmeasured anions in serum.
 Causes include accumulation of ketones and lactic acid, renal failure, and drug or toxin ingestion (high anion gap) and GI or renal HCO3− loss (normal anion gap).
 Symptoms and signs in severe cases include nausea and vomiting, lethargy, and hyperpnea.
 Diagnosis is clinical and with ABG and serum electrolyte measurement.
 The cause is treated; IV NaHCO3 may be indicated when pH is very low.

 Metabolic acidosis is acid accumulation due to increased acid production or acid ingestion; decreased acid excretion; or GI or renal HCO3− loss.
 Acidemia (arterial pH < 7.35) results when acid load overwhelms respiratory compensation.
-Causes are classified by their effect on the anion gap (see Sidebar 1: Acid-Base Regulation and Disorders: The Anion Gap and Table 3: Acid-Base Regulation and Disorders: Causes of Metabolic Acidosis).
+Causes are classified by their effect on the anion gap (see The Anion Gap and see Causes of Metabolic Acidosis).

 High anion gap acidosis: